 Tips for reducing fussy eating behaviours

 - Make the main meal times a stress free occasion, but with limits.
 Sit down together to eat (if you’re not eating at the same time then just sit with them) and give them your attention, and while you can chat about the food, don’t try to force them to eat.
 If you are worried about your child’s weight then it can be very difficult not to try to force food into them, but I believe you need to respect your child’s awareness of whether they are full or not.
 Having said that, I don’t think meal times should be a game.
-If Ash was to start to throw the food or play with the food, I would say something like ‘does that mean you’re all done?’ and if he continues to play/throw (I do try to stop his from actually throwing the food before it happens) the food I will then say ‘okay, you’re telling me you’re all done. let’s clean your hands and you can hop down’.
-Since early days I have tried to teach Ash to sign ‘all done’ by waving my hands, but it was only after putting it in the context of this that he has started signing it back to me.
-After a couple of times of doing this, Ash now tells me if he is done by signing, or if he starts to look like he is losing interest and playing around I say ‘are you all done’ and he will tell me yes he is all done (by signing) or will keep eating.
+As a younger child, If Ash was to start to throw the food or play with the food, I would say something like ‘does that mean you’re all done?’ and if he continues to play/throw (I do try to stop his from actually throwing the food before it happens) the food I will then say ‘okay, you’re telling me you’re all done.
+Let’s clean your hands and you can hop down’.
+Since early days I have tried to teach Ash to sign ‘all done’ by waving my hands, but it was only after putting it in the context of this that he has started signing it back to me (Lara picked up on signing much more quickly).
+After a couple of times of doing this, Ash would then tell me if he was done by signing, or if he starts to look like he is losing interest and playing around I say ‘are you all done’ and he will tell me yes he is all done (by signing) or will keep eating.

 - Both adults and children can often find new flavours and textures difficult to like.
 However research has shown that repeated exposure to a food, often in different preparations is required to really be sure if a child doesn’t like the food.
 I recommend offering a new food to your child at least 10 different times (some of the research said 15 times was needed) before giving up on it.